 Americans love their eggs.

 The average American eats 279 eggs a year, according to the Washington Post.
-While once believed to be little bombs of cholesterol, eggs are now prized for their protein-packed and nutrient-rich profile.
+While once vilified for their cholesterol, eggs are now prized for their protein-packed and nutrient-rich profile.

 Despite a rising affinity for them, there are still many misconceptions about the humble chicken egg.